slebed/KingShroud/shrouds/kings_shroud.md

 ![Stephen's King Shroud](assets/photo_KS.jpg)

 ## Description
-This is my Voron Stealthburner inspired shroud with hidden ADXL345 mount, dual Neopixel RGBLEDs for seeing what you're printing and a Neopixel RGBLED EVA logo.
+This is custom EVA shroud inspired by the Voron Stealthburner and Paweł Kucmus's EVA Queen shroud and carriage platform.
+This shroud should be a drop-in replacement for any EVA 2.4 shroud.
+Features of this shroud include a hidden ADXL345 mount, dual Neopixel RGB LEDs for seeing what you're printing and a Neopixel RGB LED backlit EVA logo.

+#### Disclaimer
+The names Voron, Stealthburner, EVA and Queen shroud are owned by their respective parties.

 ![Stephen's King Shroud](assets/kingshroud_177_cad_sm.jpg)